juxhouse/bela-resources/README.md

 ## Diagram-as-Code

-You can upload "hard coded" elements, dependencies and containments to BELA using the JSON format defined by the [BELA API](API.md).
+You can upload "hard coded" diagram elements to BELA using the JSON format defined by the [BELA API](API.md).

 Add this command to your CI/CD pipeline to update BELA with custom diagram elements:
 ```